 Please do not sit in the blocked rows so we can care for each other and one family per row.

-The Lord's Supper is available for anyone who want to receive Christ's body and blood after worship in the Narthex.
+The Lord's Supper is celebrated on the 1st and 3rd Sunday during the service.
 There is no contact and you may come individually or with your family.

-Pastor has a YouTube channel now!!
+Pastor has a YouTube channel!!
 Go to YouTube and search for Pastor Phil Preaching the Gospel and subscribe to the channel.
 Or click here for the latest:

 ALL Services can be found on YouTube at "Pastor Phil Preaching the Gospel" OR here on the website under SERVICE RECORDINGS - 2020.